Manitoba Road Trips: Venture to Churchill

 Thompson

-At last, set your feet in the northern town of Thompson, famous for its nickel mines and nearby wolf population.
+At last, set your feet in the northern city of Thompson, famous for its nickel mines and nearby wolf population.
 Start your visit at the Heritage North Museum to discover the heart of Thompson’s identity.
 Not only will you see much of the wildlife native to the area housed in this grand spruce wood log structure, you will also gain a better understanding of how this mining town came to be.
 Located behind the museum is the Spirit Way Trail, a curated pathway and biking trail through the heart of Thompson that takes visitors past 16 points of interest, wolf statues and the iconic 10-storey wolf mural of a Robert Bateman painting that helps the city earn its moniker ‘the wolf capital of the world.’
 Plan for about two hours to take in the sites along the two kilometre path.

 PART THREE